skmdJeesan/Ochi-Design/README.md

 # ochi design

-**A compact, motion-first clone of ochi.design** — rebuilt to explore scroll-driven interactions, parallax, and performance-friendly animation patterns using React, Tailwind CSS, and Locomotive Scroll.
+**A compact, motion-first clone of ochi.design** — rebuilt to explore scroll-driven interactions, parallax, and performance-friendly animation patterns using React, Tailwind CSS, Locomotive Scroll and framer motion.
 For learning and portfolio use only (not the official site).

 ---